Storytelling a la Midwest Gothic

 If you’re looking for nostalgic or sentimental stories, pick up Little House on the Prairie.
 If the gritty realities, the darker and more political underpinnings of Midwestern life fascinate you, then read Skinner’s stories.

 Reflecting the Midwest Gothic idea of the buried life, her characters hide their inner lives, often denying themselves what they desire most until it bubbles up and they have no choice but to act with desire, jealousy, despair—and if they're lucky, hope and love.

-Skinner, a 2014 Minnesota State Arts Board Artist Initiative grant recipient, has published in The Potomac Journal of Politics and Poetry, MONKEYBICYCLE, Dust & Fire, Muse and elsewhere.
+Skinner, a 2014 Minnesota State Arts Board Artist Initiative grant recipient, has published in Midwestern Gothic, The Potomac Journal of Politics and Poetry, MONKEYBICYCLE, Dust & Fire, Muse and elsewhere.
 Her story, "Mrs. Larsen's" Goats was nomiated for a 2014 Pushcart Prize.
 She is the 2010 recipient of the Carol Bly Award in Non-Fiction for her story, "Gloved," and author of Life with Gifted Children: Infinity & Zebra Stripes, published by Great Potential Press and winner of the Arizona Glyph Award.
 Her nonfiction articles have appeared in Teaching for High Potential, Parenting for High Potential, and Understand Our Gifted.

 John Reimringer, author of Vestments, gives this introduction to Wendy Skinner and her first collection of short stories, The Lucky Ones:

 Wendy Skinner is a dedicated student of the short story.
 Skinner’s influences range from Hemingway to Alice Monroe and she’s paid particular attention to the Midwestern Gothic style of Cathy Day's collection, A Circus in Winter.